• Skip to main content

 Serving: 1servingsCalories: 370kcalCarbohydrates: 30gProtein: 8gFat: 24gSaturated Fat: 4gCholesterol: 36mgSodium: 368mgFiber: 2gSugar: 3g

-I sincerely hope you've enjoyed this recipe for Beer Batter Fried Mushrooms as much as I've enjoyed bringing it to you!
+I sincerely hope you'll enjoy this delicious deep-fried fried mushroom recipe as much as I've enjoyed bringing it to you!

 A horizontal photo of a large brown oval bowl filled with golden fried mushrooms.